listumps/wine_themes/README.md

 # wine_themes

-A collection of restyled .msstyles themes for wine.
+A collection of original and restyled .msstyles themes for wine.

 ## Description

-Selected bunch of windows .msstyles themes gathered from allover the Internet and tweaked a little bit by using .reg files.
+Selected bunch of windows .msstyles themes gathered from allover the Internet and some of them tweaked a little bit by using .reg files.
 Tested and verified to be perfectly working in [wine](https://www.winehq.org/):

 *	[Windows XP Luna Blue Theme](https://en.wikipedia.org/wiki/Windows_XP_visual_styles#Luna)
 *	[Windows XP Luna Silver Theme](https://en.wikipedia.org/wiki/Windows_XP_visual_styles#Luna)